 Recently completed and now open to the public, the Salesforce Transit Center is a bus and high-speed rail station capped at the roof with an iconic 5.4 acre park, designed as both a public destination and community park within downtown San Francisco.
 The rooftop park serves as an essential element in the growth of the new East Cut neighborhood in San Francisco and provides high-quality open space in an area whose popularity is growing rapidly but that that lacks significant public open space for park development.

 The park design is composed of curving paths that lead visitors through different experiential settings, both contemplative and social.
 In order to create a topography that blurs the distinction between roof and ground, the park integrates mounded vegetated hills with domed architectural skylights that allow daylight into the terminal below.
-PWP worked closely with environmental artist Ned Kahn on a 1,200-foot-long Bus Jet Fountain—a feature in which buses moving through the terminal trigger jets of water in the park above.
+Feature gardens and special plantings highlight the plant communities that thrive in San Francisco's Mediterranean climate and the relative warmth of this rooftop location.
+Public art punctuates the entire facility including the rooftop park with a dynamic Bus Jet Fountain, by environmental artist Ned Kahn, that expresses the movement of buses within the building below.

 The park actively improves the environment by absorbing carbon dioxide from bus exhaust, treating and recycling water, and creating a locus in downtown San Francisco for birds, butterflies, and other pollinators.
 Storm-water runoff from the roof-top park, as well as water from the sinks in the terminal building, is collected and polished in a subsurface constructed wetland at the east end of the park.
 The water is then used in the restrooms throughout the terminal.

 At the ground level, PWP worked with multiple agencies to develop a streetscape and urban design for the four-block-long core of the Transbay District, including Mission Square where a tram will bring visitors to the park level in the near future.